Vitaplex/guttespinat-portfolio/markdown/index.md

 **Development time:** May.
 2024
 ### [**View on the Steam workshop ↗**](https://steamcommunity.com/sharedfiles/filedetails/?id=3250625300)

-gm_type60 was my first attempt at a proper house, and i wanted to go off of schematics.
+gm_type60 is a house made following schematics.
 I found a housing catalog for The Norwegian State Housing Bank from 1976 online, and went off of the schematics to recreate the house from the illustrations.
 ### Pictures
 ![gm_type60](/media/images/index/fw_type6000.jpg)
 *gm_type60*